jlchan/NodesAndModes.jl/docs/src/index.md

 Each module exports the following functions:
 - `basis`: computes Vandermonde matrix (columns are evaluations of orthogonal polynomials at different points) and derivative matrices (columns are derivatives of orthogonal polynomials at different points) constructed using orthogonal polynomials on the reference element
 - `nodes`: computes (non-uniform) interpolation nodes on the reference element.
+All interpolation nodes
 - `quad_nodes`: computes quadrature nodes and weights on the reference element. `quad_nodes(N)` returns a quadrature rule exact for degree 2N polynomials (e.g., exact integration of the mass matrix).
 - `equi_nodes`: computes equispaced nodes on the reference element (for plotting)